patricksavalle/devops-project-template/content/project-plan.md

 ## Tips and hints

+- [ ] Do not plan the ideal system but design for immediate value and changeability, and evolve

 - [ ] Do not elaborate detailed plans in advance, delay planning until the last moment possible ([LEAN principle 4](https://railsware.com/blog/lean-software-development-guide/#Principle_4_Postponing_commitment))